eden-brekke/reading-notes/code-301/prep-work-reading.md

 // Thanks to 'extends', all birds can now do all things animals can class Bird extends Animal {
-  // Birds can walk, becuase they're animals also do their own thing. fly() {}
+  // Birds can walk, because they're animals also do their own thing. fly() {}
 }